dannybauman/30-day-map-challenge-2025/docs/maps/18-out-of-this-world/IDEATION-RESPONSES.md

 **What actually happened:**
 - Danny discovered Gemini 3 Pro was available in Google AI Studio
 - Early tests showed dramatically better results than Gemini 2.5
-- Decision made to document this breakthrough rather than follow standard workflow
+- Decision made to document this platform update rather than follow standard workflow
 - Day 18 became a Gemini 3 platform discovery day

 ---